DR. MARY THOMPSON-ROTTIER, LPC, RPT/S – DIRECTOR

 OUR CANINE CO-THERAPISTS

-Jenga is a ten year old Shetland Sheepdog.
+Jenga is a fourteen year old Shetland Sheepdog.
 Jenga is a Canine Good Citizen (CGC) and has been an active member of Therapy Dog International (TDI) and is currently a registered therapy dog through Delta Society’s Pet Partners Program.
 She is a phenomenal agility dog with lots of speed, drive, and determination.
-She had to take about six months off for maternity leave as she recently had four beautiful puppies, several of which have become therapy dogs as well.
+She had to take about six months off for maternity leave as she had four beautiful puppies, several of which have become therapy dogs as well.
 She is a United Kennel Club (UKC) Breed Grand Champion and Agility Champion.
 She also competes in Rally Obedience and obtained the Rally Novice Title (RN) before she turned a year old.
 Jenga has been working with livestock since she was 12 weeks of age and earned the Herding Instinct Title (HI) before she was one year old.
 Her biggest contributions have been in the therapy dog world.
 She has made hundreds of volunteer visits to hospitals, reading programs, school programs, and nursing homes.
 She has also worked in the Paws for Healing Program since she was 8 weeks old.

 Razz is a retired Shetland Sheepdog.
 He is an American Kennel Club (AKC) Breed Champion and United Kennel Club (UKC) Grand Champion.
 Razz is a Canine Good Citizen (CGC) and an active member of Therapy Dog International (TDI).
 In fact, he was awarded the Outstanding Achievement Title (TDIOA) in recognition of the many visits he has made to local nursing homes, libraries, and schools.
 He has worked with hundreds of adults and children in therapeutic settings over the years.
 He has also earned over 20 obedience and agility titles.
 He was the star of Dr. Thompson-Rottier’s study on Canine-Assisted Play Therapy which later went on to be published by the American Counseling Association.
-Unfortunately Razz went to the Rainbow Bridge in 2008.
+Unfortunately, Razz went to the Rainbow Bridge in 2008.

 Keegan a retired Shetland Sheepdog.
 He enjoyed working with children especially when fetch was the chosen activity.
 Keegan is a Canine Good Citizen (CGC), a registered therapy dog through Delta Society’s Pet Partners Program, an agility Champion, and a United Kennel Club (UKC) Breed Grand Champion.
 He also earned multiple other obedience and breed titles.
 Keegan also enjoyed working with livestock and earned the Herding Instinct Title (HI) on three separate occasions.
-Unfortunately Keegan went to the Rainbow Bridge in 2014.
+Unfortunately, Keegan went to the Rainbow Bridge in 2014.